With the Menil Drawing Institute opening on the eve of the US midterm elections, what Houston says about the future of the country

 If we want a diversity of art spaces we need to vote with our feet

 With Art Cologne acquiring abc – art berlin contemporary, what can be expected from the new fair Art Berlin?
+And what will become of Gallery Weekend?

 From growing protests over the gentrification of Boyle Heights to Schimmel leaving Hauser & Wirth, the latest from a mobilizing LA art scene